1993 San Diego Chargers season: Week 2: at Denver Broncos

-Week 3
+Week 3: vs. Houston Oliers

 It was déjà vu for the Chargers, as John Carney kicked six field goals for the second consecutive home game.
 San Diego's defense played a huge role throughout the game; in the first half, Darren Carrington and Junior Seau both intercepted Warren Moon, either side of a Carrington fumble recovery.
 Each of these takeaways was converted into a field goal.
 Carney's third, from 27 yards out, gave him a streak of 26 consecutive regular season successes, stretching back to the previous season.
 This broke an NFL record set by Morten Andersen only a week earlier.

-Moon got Houston in the end zone on their next drive, then Humphries threw his second pick six of the season, and it was 14-9 at the break.
-Humphries continued to struggle in the 3rd quarter, and was pulled for John Friesz, who completed a 47 yard pass downfield to Nate Lewis on his very first play.
+Moon got Houston in the end zone on their next drive, then Humphries threw his second pick six of the season, and it was 14–9 at the break.
+Humphries continued to struggle in the 3rd quarter, and was pulled for John Friesz, who completed a 47-yard pass downfield to Nate Lewis on his very first play.
 That set up Carney's fourth kick.
-Moon was intercepted on the next two Houston possessions: the first of these, by Sean Vanhorse, ended an Oiler threat; the second was Seau again, and led to Carney's fifth field goal and a 15-14 lead.
+Moon was intercepted on the next two Houston possessions: the first of these, by Sean Vanhorse, ended an Oiler threat; the second was Seau again, and led to Carney's fifth field goal and a 15–14 lead.

 Moon was also benched at this point - his backup Cody Carlson drove Houston to a 3rd and 2 at the San Diego 8, whereupon a touchdown pass to Haywood Jeffires was incorrectly ruled to have been out of bounds.
 As a result, the Oliers settled for a field goal, and led by only two points with 4:59 to play.
 Friesz then completed four passes for 46 yards, as San Diego went 75 yards in 13 plays, culminating in Carney's final kick with just 3 seconds on the clock.

 Humphries finished with just 7 completions from 26 attempts, for 73 yards and an interception, for a 23.6 QB rating.

-Week 5
+Week 5: at Seattle Seahawks

-Stan Humphries struggled again, and the Chargers slipped to 2-2.
-They trailed 7-0 when John Carney missed a 48 yard field goal, bringing his streak of consecutive kicks without a miss to an end at 29 (a record since surpassed).
+Stan Humphries struggled again, and the Chargers slipped to 2–2.
+They trailed 7–0 when John Carney missed a 48-yard field goal, bringing his streak of consecutive kicks without a miss to an end at 29 (a record since surpassed).
 A Marion Butts run levelled the scores, but Humphries threw two interceptions thereafter as the Seahawks pulled away.

 This time, Humphries completed 12 of 27 for 141 yards, with a QB rating of 30.0; three of the six worst ratings of his career came in the first four games of this season.
 John Friesz, who came in and threw a consolation score to Anthony Miller, was named the starter for the next game.